jsmileyb/hr-mcp/README.md

 ## Troubleshooting

-- 502 from GIA endpoints: verify `OWUI_JWT`, network access to `GIA_URL`, and that the Handbook file id exists and is processed.
+- 502 from GIA endpoints: verify `OWUI_KEY` is correct, network access to `GIA_URL`, and that the Handbook file id exists and is processed.
+- Authentication errors: ensure your `OWUI_KEY` is valid and has not expired.
+The API key is now required for all GIA/OWUI API calls.
 - Empty PTO results: confirm Vantagepoint token retrieval and `VP_SP_GETVACATION` name.
 - Power Automate errors: check `PA_URL` and, if needed, `GRAPH_*` credentials.